 2. EHEYCIGA Orthopedic L-Shaped Dog Bed Medium

-The EHEYCIGA Orthopedic L-Shaped Dog Bed Medium features a unique L-shaped bolster, providing extra support for the neck and head while maintaining a soft, pressure-relieving sleeping surface.
-It's a great fit for dogs who prefer to lean or snuggle against an edge.
+The EHEYCIGA Orthopedic L-Shaped Dog Bed Medium features a distinct L-shaped bolster, providing targeted support for your dog's neck and head.
+It's especially well-suited for pets who like to lean or curl up against an edge.

-- Double-layer foam construction combines softness and pressure reduction for comfort
+- Double-layer foam with egg crate memory foam offers cushioning and pressure reduction

 - L-shaped bolster design supports neck and head for restful sleep